Huadian Fuxin says landslide death toll at 26, hydropower plant unaffected

 Senior executives were at the scene cooperating with rescue teams, it said.

-The company's shares fell 4.6 percent on Monday, lagging a 0.2 percent gain in the benchmark Hang Seng Index.
+The company's shares fell 4.6 percent on Monday, lagging a 0.2 percent gain in the benchmark Hang Seng Index .HSI.

 (Reporting by Donny Kwok; Editing by Edwina Gibbs)